jenzhng/CalorieTracker/README.md

 2. Edit existing food record
 3. View food record

-Driver class allows user to see all food records
+Driver class allows user to see all food records.

 ## To Do